datatrail-jhu/10_dsjob/scripts/03_website_script.md

 This will open up a box where you'll enter the title, author, date, and other information about your post.
 You can specify whether or not you want this file to be an .Rmd or a Markdown file (if you want it to include R code, choose .Rmd).
 After entering all the necessary information and clicking "Done," the Add-in will create the file for you to edit it within the /cloud/project/content/post directory and name it in a consistent manner.
 This is where you will write your blog post!

 Aside from including blog posts, you'll also want to include information on projects you've worked on and completed in the projects section.
 By default, there are two projects included in /cloud/project/content/project.
 One is in the directory internal-project.
-The content for this post is included inindex.md.
+The content for this post is included in index.md.
 The second is an external-project (meaning the content is hosted elsewhere on the Internet).
 The content here is again specified in the index.md file within this directory.
 We'll remove this content from the site for now, but it's good to note that it's possible to include external projects on your site.
 Delete both directories.

 Now, we'll create a new project using the "Addins" approach we reviewed previously for creating new posts.
 Click on "Addins" at the top of RStudio.
 From the drop-down menu, select "New Post."
 In the New Post box that appears, fill out the information as you see here.
 Be sure that "Subdirectory" is project (not post!), and select "project" from the "Archetype" menu.
 Specify that you want an .Rmd document.
 Once information is complete, click "Done."